arturcarvalho/tutorial-1/README.md

     redwood new redwoodblog

-After some commands fly by you'll have a new directory `redwoodblog` containing several directories and files.
+Redwood uses Prisma 2 with Sqlite under the hood for its database, so Prisma will prompt you to `Create new Sqlite database`.
+Hit yes and when it is complete, you'll have a new directory `redwoodblog` containing several directories and files.
 Change to that directory and let's start the development server:

     cd redwoodblog
     redwood dev